philippines69/carlcastroarchives/_posts/2022-06-30-morbius-is-one-of-the-movies-of-all-time.md

 </figure>

-Last night, me and my bro finally watched Marvel's Morbius.
+Last night, me and my bro finally watched Marvel's 'Morbius.'
 And I'd say, out of all the Marvel movies, Morbius is definitely one of them.

 The runtime of 1 hour and 44 minutes wasn't nearly enough.
 But oh well, I GUESS it's fine as long as they make a sequel.